-To choose or change your primary care physician, you can either select one from our Provider Directory, from our website, http://kp.org/feds, or you can call our Member Services Call Center at 1-800-464-4000 (TTY: 711).
+To choose or change your primary care physician, you can either select one from our Provider Directory, from our website at http://kp.org/feds, or call our Customer Service Center at 1-800-966-5955 (TTY: 711).

-Primary care
+· Primary care

 We encourage you to choose a primary care physician when you enroll.
-You may select a primary care physician from any of our available Plan providers who practice as generalists in these specialties: internal medicine, pediatrics, or family practice.
-If you do not select a primary care physician, one may be selected for you.
 You may choose any primary care Plan physician who is available to accept you.
 Parents may choose a pediatrician as the Plan physician for their child.
 Your primary care physician will provide most of your health care, or give you a referral to see a specialist.

 Please notify us of the primary care physician you choose.
 If you need help choosing a primary care physician, call us.
 You may change your primary care physician at any time.
-You are free to see other Plan physicians if your primary care physician is not available and to receive care at other Kaiser Permanente facilities.
+You are free to see other Plan physicians if your primary care physician is not available, and to receive care at other Kaiser Permanente facilities.

-· Specialty care
+Specialty care